 Target Your Brand

 The next step involves a series of basic questions about the logo you’re trying to create.
-If you’re not sure how to proceed, you can also consult the help section via the icon in the lower-right corner.
+If you get stuck, you can also consult the help section via the icon in the lower-right corner.

 Next, you’ll choose the type of design you want to create.
 Your logo can be name-based, icon-based, or initial-based.

 Logos can only feature one icon per design, but there’s an extensive library of icons to choose from.
 Abstract shapes may not be an obvious choice, especially when you’re creating a church logo, but they may be the perfect touch if you prefer a modern look that’s open to interpretation.

 The religion category offers numerous icons covering pretty much every belief system.

 The font pairings are based on the style you selected during the initial questionnaire.
 Sadly, there isn’t a large variety of fonts, and some styles restrict how much you can adjust the spacing and size of the main text and slogan.
 You have to fiddle with the icon and text a bit to align them the way you want but you’ll have more control over editing options after you purchase the logo.